Monthly Archives: October 2009

 Got a Break

-Broke my thumb in a Bizarre Accident It was a lazy Sunday afternoon and all was quiet except for outgoing artillery going off behind us.
+It was a lazy Sunday afternoon and all was quiet except for outgoing artillery going off behind us.
 Staff Sgt.
-David Roger, and I was sitting on top of a perimeter bunker on … Continue reading
+David Roger, and I was sitting on top of a perimeter bunker on the greenline of Phuoc Vinh firebase.
+We had a transistor radio and were taking in tunes from a radio station in Saigon (VAFN), which made our guard duty more enjoyable.

 Filed under Vietnam War